 From a young age I would accompany my mum to the Gurdwara (temple) either for religious programmes held by friends and family, for festivals such as Vaisakhi or Diwali, or simply just to sit next to her as she would listen to and join in with the calming prayers recited by a Gyani Ji (priest) in hopes that the echoing religious teachings might rub off on me a bit.
 But the truth is that I never understood exactly what the Gyani Ji was saying and still to this day I often find myself lacking in concentration and failing to understand the moral lessons that I’m supposed to have learnt through prayer recital.

 From the ages of 8-12 years old I attended the local Punjabi school.
 It was run by members of the Gurdwara committee for a couple of hours on Saturdays and Sundays; I was a pupil there along with around 150 other kids from my hometown.
-It was there that I learnt how to read and write Punjabi, the native language of my ancestors, a skill which I am proud to say that I still hold to this day and which I laud over my other Punjabi friends who weren’t fortunate enough to have been sent to Punjabi schools in their youths.
+It was there that I learnt how to read and write in Gurmukhi, the native script of my Sikh ancestors, a skill which I am proud to say that I still hold to this day and which I laud over my other Punjabi friends who weren’t fortunate enough to have been sent to Punjabi schools in their youths.
 Owing to the fact that the school was run by religious teachers, one would assume that we’d be educated about Sikhism and its teachings.
 However, this was very rarely the case.
 The school was much more focused on spreading the teachings of the Punjabi culture.

 On one occasion we even had to go around the room declaring our castes (culturally constructed hierarchical groups based on social class) a matter which is notably frowned upon and disproved in the Holy Sikh Book, Sri Guru Granth Sahib Ji.
 The caste system essentially encourages class discrimination, something that Sikhism has tried to eradicate in society since it was formed.
 The few things that I can remember learning about Sikhism at Punjabi school consisted of: basic prayers, memorising the order of the 10 Gurus and of course the 5Ks.
 I went on to learn such basic information and facts about my religion again during Religious Education lessons at secondary school.

 It wasn’t until I reached my late teens that I realised that, in actuality, I knew very little about my religion.
-For someone who classified themself as a Sikh, what did I know about Sikhism?
+For someone who classified themselves as a Sikh, what did I know about Sikhism?
 If someone happened to ask me what Sikhs’ views on gay marriage were, or what Sikhs thought about divorce, I usually blagged my way through an obvious, generic answer.
 But it was rightly expected of me by my non-Sikh peers that I should know the answers to such questions about the religion that I had grown up with and I began to feel somewhat guilty for being so clueless!

 My parents never really taught my sisters and I the basic principles of our religion or that we had to grow up to be religious one day.
 Religion in my house has always been a personal choice that only my mum observes through daily prayer recital.
 And I know that such a dynamic is common in many Sikh households.